 - Apis mellifica (indicated for shingles with swelling and stinging pains that improve with cold and become aggravated by heat)

-- Elderberry extract for its strong anti-viral and immune-strengthening properties
+- Elderberry syrup for its strong anti-viral and immune-strengthening properties

-- Made up a 50/50 mixture of Tamanu (Calophyllum inophyllum) oil and Ravensara aromatica essential oil to use topically.
+- Made up a 50/50 mixture of Tamanu oil (Calophyllum inophyllum) and Ravensara essential oil (Ravensara Aromatica) to use topically.
 Ravensara is another strong anti-viral and nerve tonic, the Tamanu known for skin healing properties, and this particular blend is a much recommended aromatherapy treatment for shingles (although some recommend a weaker dilution, 25/75 or so)